arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/rtd-thermocouple-pmc/content.md

 ![Program Compilation](./assets/compiling-connecting.png)

 If there are no errors when compiling, you can download the code to the device by clicking on the button found next to the connection symbol.
-You may see a warning message about the need of cold restart to download the code.
+You may see a warning message about the need for a cold restart to download the code.
 Click Yes:

 ![Downloading PLC Code](./assets/download-plc-code.png)